Simplifying Life Insurance in India

 Note: Timing and comparing premiums can be essential when choosing insurance policies.
 Always check the insurance policy specifications to understand the timing and associated fees.

-How is the Surrender Value in Life Insurance Calculated?
+How to Calculate Surrender Value in Life Insurance?

 The surrender value factor is a ratio of the total premium policyholders have already paid and the total premium they will have to pay until their terms end.
 It is expressed in percentage value.